fivefan/fflow-site/fflowsite/resources/public/docs/readme.md

 ### Install
 Download the preview release with the link.
 After downloads execute it.

 > *CAUTION*
 > **Windows platform (64bits)** is required to start use the application.
 >

 You will see the install processing window.
-It usually takes around 5~10 minutes to finish it.
+It usually takes around 5~10 minutes.
 You will be ready to get started soon.

 <img src="blank.png" class="lazy" width="472" height="312" data-src="http://resources.framerflow.com/assets/install-spinner.gif">

-After install successfully done FramerFlow is automatically being launched.
+After the install has been successfully completed, FramerFlow is automatically being launched.
 You are able to see the screen.

 <img src="blank.png" class="lazy" width="676" height="527" data-src="http://resources.framerflow.com/assets/framerflow00.png">
 <i></i>